mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## callbacks()

 #### Description
-The registration method for subscribing external functions as callbacks to the IoT platform.
+The registration method for subscribing external functions as RPC callbacks to the IoT platform.
-- The method should be called in the setup section of a sketch.
+* The method should be called in the setup section of a sketch.
-- The method subscribes all external function in the input list.
+* The method subscribes all external function in the input list.

 #### Syntax
 	void callbacks(RPC_Callback *callbacks = 0, size_t callbacks_size = 0)

 #### Parameters

-- **callbacks**: Array (list) of external function to be subscribed.
+* **callbacks**: Array (list) of external function to be subscribed.
-  - *Valid values*: Pointer to an array of type `RPC_Callback`.
+  * *Valid values*: pointer to an array of type `RPC_Callback`
-  - *Default value*: 0
+  * *Default value*: 0

-- **callbacks_size**: Number of callback functions in the list.
+* **callbacks_size**: Number of callback functions in the list.
-  - *Valid values*: Positive integer.
+  * *Valid values*: positive integer
-  - *Default value*: 0
+  * *Default value*: 0

 #### Returns
 None

 #### Example
 Initialization instance object in the sketch loop.
 Instantiation of the library is only for illustration here.
-Use the appropriate child library instead.
+Use the appropriate child class of a project specific library instead.
 ```cpp
 PC_Response processSetDelay(const RPC_Data &data){...}
 RPC_Response processGetDelay(const RPC_Data &data){...}